torydebra/Neural-Oscillators-Cluster-with-Miro-robot/README.md

 ### Modules/Files in the system
 - listenerMiro.cpp (Ros subscriber to store values from Miro sensor)
 - Matlab functions (SlotineExperiment.m is the main)
+- Inside doc folder there are matlab publish of each function and doxygen for listenerMiRo.cpp

 ### How to run the application
-There are already touch pattern taken with listenerMiro.cpp inside matlab/activation_sequence.
-Otherwise, one can use listenerMiro node to make new ones.
+There are already touch pattern taken with listenerMiro.cpp inside matlab/activation_sequence, and also the txt file with the coordinate of the MiRo's sensors
+With Matlab, run SlotineExperiment.m (this is the main).
+If you want you can change here something:
+- To change activation sequence, specify it as argument of ReadInput function
+- As argument of ActivateOscillators you can change ti and tf (the smaller their range is, the more the errors could increase because curves have less time to assestate in each step).
+You can change step if you want to take only some rows of the activation sequence.
-With Matlab, run SlotineExperiment.m (this is the main) inside each function there is the possibility to show more figures uncommenting part of the code
+- Inside each function there is the possibility to show more figures uncommenting final part of the code

+If you want to acquire new patter with MiRo, you need to compile and execute listenerMiro node:
+- Be sure to have ROS installed in your system and to have setuped correctly your pc to communicate with MiRo (find instruction on [MiRo website](https://consequential.bitbucket.io/Developer_Preparation.html)
+- inside catkin\_miro folder use catkin\_make then source ./devel/setup.bash
+- run roscore
+- launch node with "rosrun sensor\_acquisition listener\_Miro \<name you want\>

 ### Credits
 Davide Torielli & Fabio Fusaro For the "Software Architectures for Robotics" course 2017/2018